carsonbfl/CETI/README.md

   * Always-running tray icon with restore and exit options
   * Overlay can be hidden but remains active
-* 📁 "Find Nearby" tool for locating visited systems near coordinates
+* 📁 "Find Nearby" tool for locating visited systems near coordinates (searches ONLY off of coords, reference name is disregarded)
 * 🔹 Quick access to EDSM page for visited systems
 * ⚙️ Settings menu for: